alpaker/fill-column-indicator/README.markdown

   non-monospaced font, or (b) your font-lock settings use bold or italics and those font variants aren't monospaced.

-* Although the XBM and PBM formats are natively supported by Emacs, the implementations are different in different ports and sometimes incomplete; for example, on some ports XBM images are always drawn in black.
-Explicitly setting `fci-rule-image-format` to a different value will usually resolve such issues.

 * Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace` feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
 A